Sign up. Buy now. Learn more.

 In this case, the dominant problem of your audience isn’t web traffic per se, but landing page optimization.
 After all, if the landing page isn’t optimized to convert visitors into leads, no amount of traffic will help.

 You can use Quora to help identify your target audience’s problems.
-If you consider the question below critically, it’s apparent that the person who’s asking this question isn’t a novice when it comes to web traffic generation.
+If you consider the question below critically, it’s apparent that the person who’s asking this question isn’t a novice when it comes to web traffic and lead generation.
 Take a look:

 What the person wants is a way to get traffic for free.
 This means that if you advise them to use PPC advertising, you’ve failed to identify their problem properly.
+It no longer matters what the button color, button text or button design is.
+It’s the wrong lead generation campaign.

 In the same vein, if your call-to-action doesn’t acknowledge your customer’s problems, you’ll get few or no clicks at all.